scips/sandbox/hackages/vuejs101/day1/README.md

 You will have an error for the second component because this is an object but not the right type (in this case must have text property with length > 0)

+#### Real app with component

+Logic that mutate the variable of an app must stay in the app logic

+    new Vue({
+        el: '#el',
+        data: {
+            todos: [
+                {text: 'hello', done: true},
+                {text: 'bye', done: false},
+            ]
+        },
+        methods: {
+            toggleTodo (todo) {
+                todo.done = !todo.done
+            }
+        }
+    })

+here the application set the data and change the data state, the logic stays in the application (toggleTodo) it's a good pratcice to avoid deep component issue.

+Instead we will use custome event "toggle".

 ### Security rules